-3.1 The financial implications will emerge on a project-by-project basis.
-It is the aim of the Five Year Plans to understand the financing required for delivery.
+The financial implications will emerge on a project-by-project basis.
+It is the aim of the Five Year Plans to understand the financing required for delivery and separate business cases will now be developed for delivery.

 4. Legal Implications